Jordi Vilasuso

-Jordi Alejandro Vilasuso (/vɪləˈsuːsoʊ/; born June 15, 1981 in Miami, Florida) is a Cuban-American actor best known for originating the role of Tony Santos on the CBS soap opera Guiding Light from August 2000 until August 2003.
+Jordi Alejandro Vilasuso (/vɪləˈsuːsoʊ/; born June 15, 1981) is an American actor best known for originating the role of Tony Santos on the CBS soap opera Guiding Light from August 2000 until August 2003.
 He has also portrayed the roles of Griffin Castillo on All My Children from 2010 to 2011 and 2013, Dario Hernandez on Days of Our Lives from 2016 to 2017 and Rey Rosales on The Young and the Restless from 2018 to 2022.
+In 2017 portrayed Luke Byers, air marshall, in movie Altitude.

 Early life

-Vilasuso was raised by his parents, Dr. Frank Vilasuso and Ana Vilasuso, in Coral Gables, Florida.
+Vilasuso was born in Miami, Florida.
+He was raised by his parents, Dr. Frank Vilasuso and Ana Vilasuso, in Coral Gables, Florida.
 He also has an older brother, Javier, and a younger sister, Marianne.
 Vilasuso attended Ransom Everglades High School and later Glendale Community College in California.

 Career

 Vilasuso began playing Tony Santos on Guiding Light in August 2000.
 In 2003, he won the Daytime Emmy Award for Outstanding Younger Actor in a Drama Series for his portrayal.
 Vilasuso was also nominated in the same category in 2002.